Living in Las Cruces

 - One of Inc. Magazine’s top 20 “Boomtowns” – 2007

 There are many amazing attractions in and around Las Cruces; however, one would need a car or a friend with a car for visiting most of these attractions.
-If one chooses to live on campus, or near by, it is possible to exist using a bike as one’s primary transportation.
+If one chooses to live on or nearby campus, it is possible to exist using a bike as one’s primary transportation.
 CYCLISTS UNITE!

 The state offers incredible weekend get-a-ways, from a weekend camping trip in the Gila Forest, to hiking through ancient ruins near Silver City, to soaking in the natural hot springs near Tor C. Of course a stay in NM would not be complete without a visit up north.
 Some events worth the trek include the world famous Balloon Fiesta in Albuquerque, the Santa Fe fiestas, or white water rafting near Taos.